Avocado production in Mexico: Production

 Hass is the leading avocado cultivar in Mexico.

 Mexican avocado production is concentrated in Michoacán state in west central Mexico.
 Accounting for 92% of the country's production of the crop, Michoacán leads the world in avocado production, with approximately 106,000 ha.
-New regulations, effective in 2026, require deforestation-free certification for any orchard exporting to international markets.Orchards deforested after 2019 are excluded from such certifications.
+New regulations, effective in 2026, require deforestation-free certification for any orchard exporting to international markets.
+Orchards deforested after 2019 are excluded from such certifications.
 The yield reported from Michoacán is 4 MT/ha and can reach up to 8 MT/ha, much higher than comparable figures in the U.S. state of California.

 The favorable conditions for large production in the country is on account of availability of land, cheap labour, and rainfall pattern.
 Harvesting techniques incorporate hand-held poles and baskets, picking the crop when it is mature, though still hard.
 In 1985, production estimates were 401,000 MT.

 During the period 2001 to 2011, its production increased from 9,400,000 MT to 12,640,000 MT.
 During the same period, exports from Mexico, which was the largest among all countries, increased from 893,000 MT to 3,470,000 MT.
 As of 2003, the land area under this cultivar was 348,769 ha with a production of 2,583,226 MT a year.

-As of 2013, FAO reported 21,511 producers of avocado in Mexico out of which 10,000 were from Michoacán.
+In the year 2013, FAO reported 21,511 producers of avocado in Mexico out of which 10,000 were from Michoacán.
 This also created 279 packinghouses and domestic traders and 17 packinghouses/exporters.
 Fourteen processing industries came to be established which produced products such as guacamole, pulp, halves, frozen products, beverages and non-refined oil.
-These activities created more than 40,000 direct jobs, about 70,000 seasonal jobs, and more than 180,000 indirect permanent jobs in farming, harvesting, packing, transporting, and marketing.
+These activities created more than 78,000 direct jobs, about 300,000 seasonal jobs, and more than 180,000 indirect permanent jobs in farming, harvesting, packing, transporting, and marketing.

 Tancítaro, Michoacán has declared itself "the avocado capital of the world" and holds an annual Avocado Festival.